archf/ansible-accounts/README.md

     ControlMaster: auto
     ControlPath: '~/.ssh/controlmasters/%r@%h:%p'

-  # This is the list of files to symlinks to your dotfiles repo.
-While empty,
+  # This is the list of files in your dotfiles_dir you do not want to rsync
-  # you can change if you know users share a common set of dotfiles.
-  dotfiles_symlinks: []
+  # to the remote host.
+  dotfiles_rsync_exclude:
+    - americano
+    - i3
+    - zsh-autosuggestion
+    # directories for building zsh and vim from source
+    - tmux/tmux-?.?
+    - vim.d/vim

 ```